 /Cool Tone

-META: Cool Tone a new, revolutionary treatment in body contouring.
-A non-invasive procedure that targets muscles; firming and toning the abdomen, gluts and buttocks.
+META: Cool Tone is a new, revolutionary treatment in body contouring.
+It targets muscles; firming and toning the abdomen, gluts and buttocks.

-Mainly, developed for larger body components – the muscles
+Cool Tone | The Muscle Building Treatment

-Cool Tone a protocol brought to the market by the makers of Cool Sculpting.
-The latest development goes beyond fat reduction to build, strengthen, and sculpt muscles.
-It efficiently targets muscles in the abdomen, buttocks, and upper arms.
-It isA pain free 35-minute treatment fuels 20,000 superhuman contractions.
-This tones muscle tissue more effectively than manual exercises performed in a gym.
-A solution to robust abs, glutes, and thighs for a firm physique.
+Cool Tone is a bodybuilding treatment brought to the market by the makers of Cool Sculpting.
+Cool Tone goes beyond fat reduction to build, strengthen, and sculpt muscles.
+It efficiently targets muscles in the abdomen, buttocks, and upper legs.
+It is a pain free 35-minute treatment fuels 20,000 superhuman contractions.
+This tones muscle tissue more effectively than manual exercises performed in a gym, making Cool Tone a solution to robust abs, glutes, and thighs for a firm physique.

 Learn more about CoolTone >>